ridencww/expression-evaluator/README.md

 ## Data types

-    STRING     "" and '' styles
+    STRING     "" and '' styles, supports \ as the escape lead-in character.
     NUMBER     Number of decimal places configurable
     BOOLEAN
     DATE